Skip to main content

 Structure

-The doctoral program is conceived as lasting six years, divided into three segments.
+The doctoral program is divided into three segments.

-1. The first two years, defined as "academic residence" for administrative purposes, are largely devoted to seminars, lecture/reading courses, and independent reading (totaling 16 four-credit courses) in preparation for the General Examinations (normally taken by the end of the second year).
+1. Coursework and general exams: The first four semesters, defined as "academic residence" for administrative purposes, are largely devoted to seminars, lecture/reading courses, and independent reading (totaling 16 four-credit courses) in preparation for the general examinations (normally taken by the end of the fourth semester and before the beginning of the fifth semester).
 While all these formats are designed to broaden experience of the cultures and languages needed for the degree, the seminars form the core of the department's program of graduate education.
 Summers are spent reading to prepare for examinations, conducting fieldwork, or participating in summer study abroad.

-2. In the third year, students prepare for their special examinations in three chosen categories, enroll in the teaching colloquium, and begin to gain experience teaching, which the department regards as an essential part of graduate preparation.
+2. Special exams: In the fifth and sixth semester, students prepare for their special examinations in three chosen categories, enroll in the teaching colloquium, and begin to gain experience teaching, which the department regards as an essential part of graduate preparation.

 Course Requirements

-• A combination of 16 four-credit courses in the first two years.
+• A combination of 16 four-credit courses in the first four semesters.

 • Policy on Incompletes: A student may carry a grade of Incomplete (INC) for coursework not completed by the end of the term, but only until the last day of the following term, unless with special permission of the graduate committee.
 Accumulation of Incompletes is strongly discouraged.